henriettaCodes/intro-to-java-course/homework/object-oriented-programming/README.md

 What methods would a class that implements the `java.lang.CharSequence` interface have to implement?

+//Returning the length (no.of characters of the sequence), accessing individual characters by index, obtaining a subsequence, and converting the character sequence to a string.//

 Inside the `words` package, create a class `ReverseCharSequence` that implements the `CharSequence` interface found in the `java.lang` package.
 Your implementation should return the string backwards.